 This section includes tools and resources for county human services agencies relating to immigration, health care and public benefits under current law.
-County humans service agencies are fielding many calls from clients and the community regarding immigrants’ eligibility for health and other public benefits since the new federal Administration took office.
+County humans service agencies are fielding many calls from clients and the community regarding immigrants’ eligibility for health and other public benefits given the proposed and current Trump Administration policies.

 State and federal laws are still in effect that entitle clients to health care coverage and assistance that they are eligible to receive.
 CWDA and county human services agencies understand there is increased uncertainty and anxiety about information around health care and other public assistance programs that has been in the news and elsewhere.
 However, our hope is to help clients continue to receive the health care and other assistance families and individuals are eligible to receive today and need now under current law.